junxit/us-congress-bills-110/metadata.md

 - 2008-01-28 — Referred to the Committee on Ways and Means, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-01-28 — Referred to the Committee on Ways and Means, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-01-28 — Referred to the Committee on Ways and Means, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-01-29 — Considered under suspension of the rules. (consideration: CR H485-509)
+- 2008-01-29 — DEBATE - The House proceeded with debate on H.R.
+5140.
+- 2008-01-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-01-29 — Mr. Rangel moved to suspend the rules and pass the bill.
+- 2008-01-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 35, 1 Present (Roll no. 25). (text: CR H485-487)
+- 2008-01-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 35, 1 Present (Roll no. 25).(text: CR H485-487)
+- 2008-01-29 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.